Published by Harvest Exchange Traded Funds

 For more on Harvest Portfolio Group, click here.

 The views and/or opinions expressed in the blog are of a general nature and are for informational purposes only.
-Blog contents should not be considered as advice and/or a recommendation to purchase or sell the mentioned securities or used to engage personal investment strategies.
+Blog contents should not be considered as advice and/or a recommendation to purchase or sell the mentioned securities or used to engage in personal investment strategies.
 Investors should consult their investment advisor before making any investment decision.